atomisthq/docs/docs/developer/first_delivery.md

 import { goal, GoalInvocation } from "@atomist/sdm";
 ```

-Since the only task our goal needs to execute is provide a message, we can send one using `addressChannels`, which delivers messages to channels that are subscribed to this repository:
+Since the only task our goal needs to execute is to provide a message, we can send one using `addressChannels`, which delivers messages to channels that are subscribed to this repository:

 ```typescript
 async (goalInvocation: GoalInvocation) => {